-- TS1. understand and use with expertise and precision, orally and in writing, the English language in relation to issues within the building surveying profession - TS2. make effective oral and written presentations which are coherent and comprehensible to others - TS3. work with, and relate effectively to, others - TS4. manage time and prioritise workloads - TS5. access and make appropriate use of relevant numerical and statistical information - TS6. make effective use of relevant information technology, including a word- processing package, a spreadsheet package, the World Wide Web, e-mail, and electronic information retrieval systems - TS7. understand career opportunities - TS8. show confidence and self-awareness, reflect on own learning, be self-reliant and constructively self-critical
+TS1. understand and use with expertise and precision, orally and in writing, the English language in relation to issues within the real estate surveying profession

+TS2. make effective oral and written presentations which are coherent and comprehensible to others

+TS3. work with, and relate effectively to, others

+TS4. manage time and prioritise workloads

+TS5. access and make appropriate use of relevant numerical and statistical information

+TS6. make effective use of relevant information technology, including a wordprocessing package, a spreadsheet package, the World Wide Web, e-mail, and electronic information retrieval systems

+TS7. understand career opportunities and begin to plan a career path

+TS8. show confidence and self-awareness, reflect on own learning, be self-reliant and constructively self-critical